-Stand on one leg and try to extend the other leg to the front, as to form a 90° angle to your body.
-Try holding this position for a while before putting the leg back down and switching to the other one.
-You can easily upgrade this exercise by putting a folded towel under your foot and closing your eyes.
-This exercise should be repeated 2 to 3 times per leg.
-Try holding the position for 20 to 30 seconds each time.
+Stand on one leg and try to extend the other leg in front of you, to form a 90° angle if possible.
+Try and hold this position for a while before lowering your leg and switching to the other one.
+This exercise should be repeated 2 to 3 times per leg and the position should be held for for 20 to 30sec each time.

-CheckYeti Tip: It’s easier to keep your balance if you fix a certain point in the distance.
+CheckYeti Tip: It’s easier to keep your balance if you keep your eyes on a certain point in the distance.

 Strengthening your muscles

-Good stamina and a trained sense of balance are important basic assets for skiing.
+Good stamina and a well trained sense of balance are important basic assets for skiing.
 However, in order to avoid having sore muscles after your first day on the slopes, you should also train your muscular system.
-Small exercises that can easily be done throughout your day, in the evenings while watching television, for example, can make a huge difference.
+Short exercises that can easily be done throughout your day can make a huge difference:

 Overview of the most important muscles:

 Muscle group function when skiing Thighs Your thigh muscles are the most used muscles when skiing.
 The basic skiing position already requires you to slightly bend your knees.
 Depending on the style and ground (e.g. bumps, irregularities), the skiing position can shift to a squatting position.
 For this reason, well-trained thigh muscles are essential for descents, for avoiding injuries to the knees and preventing muscle and ligament tears.
 Buttock